 The 2014-2015 Schwartz Leader-in-Residence:

-Kathleen Reddy-Smith '71 retired from the U.S. Foreign Service after a twenty-nine year career.
+Kathleen Reddy-Smith '71 retired from the U.S. Foreign Service after a 29-year career.
 She served in Islamabad, Brussels (both the bilateral mission and the U.S. Mission to the European Union), Paris, and Rome, where she was Counselor for Economic Affairs and then Minister Counselor.
 She was Special Assistant to Richard Armitage for International Assistance to the newly independent states of the former Soviet Union and monitored economic reconstruction of Bosnia following cessation of hostilities.
 She wrote a book on international finance used throughout the U.S. Government.
 Her last assignment was as Deputy Coordinator for Pandemic Influenza, where she supervised a USG-wide effort to prepare the United States globally for a possible pandemic, the first time such protocols were in place around the world.

-She attended Marietta College, and was inducted in 2007 to the College's Hall of Honor for her humanitarian and diplomatic work in pandemic preparations.
+She attended Marietta College and was inducted in 2007 into the College's Hall of Honor for her humanitarian and diplomatic work in pandemic preparations.
 In 2012-2013, she was Diplomat-in-Residence at Bridgewater State University in Massachusetts, where she lectured on foreign affairs, negotiation strategy, and women's issues.
 She also began a lecture series, the John Quincy Adams Distinguished Speakers in Foreign Affairs, in honor of one of the founders of Bridgewater.
 She is a Member of the Board of Trustees for DACOR, an organization in Washington, D.C., for foreign affairs professionals, and for the DACOR Bacon House, a federal home and museum in Washington, where she is also Assistant Curator and supervises the restoration of the House and its furnishings.
 She holds Masters' degrees from the School of Foreign Service at Georgetown University, Harvard University, and the U.S. Naval War College.
 She lives in Kingston, Massachusetts, and is restoring a federal home and gardens there.
 Her husband, Thomas Smith, a member of the U.S. Secret Service, passed away in 2007.

 Kathleen Reddy-Smith began her Schwartz Leader-in-Residence project teaching strategic writing and analysis in Political Science 325 (Middle East Politics).
 The Middle East exists as a truly tense and important region in world politics.
 The course challenged the students to consider a number of factors that increase the complexities of policy-making in the region, such as: the legacy of imperialism in the region, the influence of the Cold War, the underlying religious realities of the region, the ongoing implications of Arab Spring, the fallout of the United States’ recent activities in the region, as well as the Israeli-Palestinian conflict.
 As the Leader-in-Residence, Reddy-Smith introduced the students to writing techniques, including brief writing and policy memorandums that added a significant layer of real-world policy-making to the class.
 In the spring of 2015, the students participating in the Leader-in-Residence project used their newly developed professional writing skills to analyze and make policy recommendations on countries outside of the Middle East.
-The project culminated with student presentations to region specific policy experts in Washington, D.C.
-Travel expenses for the student participants were provided by the Schwartz LIR Endowment.
+The project culminated with student presentations to region-specific policy experts in Washington, D.C.
+Travel expenses for the student participants were provided by the Schwartz LIR Endowment.29-year

 Project Goals and Plans: